 Doolin, County Clare, Ireland

-I captured this angle right on the very edge of these magnificent cliffs to show you a greater perspective on the sheer height of these monumental sea cliffs!
-The Cliffs of Moher are a true natural wonder of the world and we are extremely proud to have them here in Ireland, well worth a visit any time of day or year…. well maybe not when its windy or rainy
+I captured this angle overlooking the cliffs, tower & tourists to show a greater perspective on the actual height of this monumental cliffscape.
+The Cliffs of Moher are a true natural wonder of the world and we are so proud to have them here in Ireland, well worth a visit any time of day or year